base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/deployment-to-base-sepolia-sbs.md

 You can find many faucets by searching, and it's good to keep a few bookmarked because they have a tendency to go down from time to time.
 Faucet providers are constantly combating bad actors and sometimes need to disable their faucets while doing so.

+The Coinbase Wallet has faucets built in.
+You can find them by clicking Settings -> Developer settings -> Testnet faucets.

 You can also access the [faucets on the web].

 Once you have testnet Base Sepolia Ether, you can view your balance under the _Testnets_ tab in the Coinbase wallet or by selecting the testnet from the network dropdown in Metamask.
 Sadly, it's not actually worth the amount listed!